 In Florida medical malpractice cases, having the right legal team is not optional — it is essential.
 Healthcare providers and hospitals carry well-funded defense teams whose only goal is to limit or eliminate your recovery.
 Our attorneys level that playing field.

 We investigate your claim from the ground up, securing and reviewing your complete medical records, consulting qualified medical experts, and identifying every party whose negligence contributed to your harm.
 We build your case, file the required presuit notice, navigate the 90-day investigation period, and negotiate aggressively with defendants and their insurance companies.
 If a fair settlement cannot be reached, we take your case to trial.
-Medical malpractice litigation is among the most complex in personal injury law, and our team has the resources and experience to see it through.
+Medical malpractice litigation is among the most complex in personal injury law, and our team has the resources and determination to see it through.

 Types of Florida Medical Malpractice Cases